 - Major currency pairs: 1:30 for major currency pairs, such as EUR/USD and USD/JPY.

 With this in mind, the FCA’s limits aim to promote a safer and more stable financial environment for UK-based investors.
-The decision to impose such restrictions is part of the FCA’s ongoing efforts to protect retail consumers from the risks associated with CFD trading.
+The decision to impose these restrictions is part of the FCA’s ongoing efforts to protect retail consumers from the risks associated with CFD trading.

 Do UK Traders Pay Taxes?

 It is essential for UK traders to understand their tax obligations and seek professional advice to ensure compliance with HMRC regulations.
-Here are a few key factors to keep in mind as an aspiring forex trader:
+Here are a few key factors to keep in mind as an aspiring Forex trader:

 - Losses can be offset against profits, but there are limits on the amount of losses that can be carried forward.